meetup/blt-best-bazel/README.md

 This build it's outfitted with Meetup's blt pipeline interface (Makefile)

 At to moment only `test` is implemented. `package` and `publish` are not.

+A list of avalable `bazel` commands can be found [here](https://bazel.build/versions/master/docs/bazel-user-manual.html)